Klyra-project/Klyra/README.md

 }
 ```

-Now, with just `klyra deploy`, you can see your application live.
-But let's enhance it further by adding a shared Postgres database:
+Now, running `klyra deploy` will make your app live.
+To add a shared Postgres database, update the code as follows:

 ```rust
 use axum::{routing::get, Router};